TechBlendSolutionsWorkspace/loyalsafartest/replit.md

-# MTS Digital Services - Replit Configuration
+# Famous Indian Restaurant Website - Replit Configuration

 ## Overview

-This is a clean, modern full-stack web application built with React, TypeScript, and PostgreSQL.
-The application features a minimal setup ready for development of any type of web application.
-The database has been cleared and the app structure simplified for a fresh start.
+This is a completely fresh, clean full-stack web application built with React, TypeScript, and PostgreSQL specifically for a famous Indian restaurant website.
+All previous e-commerce functionality, digital services integrations, and complex backend systems have been completely removed.
+The database is clean and the app structure is minimal, ready for restaurant-specific features.

 ## User Preferences